Danny Webb (American actor)

-David "Danny" Weberman (May 24, 1906 — September 16, 1983) was an American voice actor.
+Daniel 'Danny' Webb (born David Weberman May 24, 1906 — September 16, 1983), also known professionally as Dave Weber, was an American voice actor, vaudeville comic, and radio/TV comedian.

 Early life

-Webb was born on May 24, 1906, in New York City to Herman Weberman, a Hungarian Jewish furrier, and Lena (née Rubin) Weberman.
-Herman left Budapest and moved to the United States in 1887 and worked as a salesman.
+Webb was born David Weberman on May 24, 1906, in New York City to Herman Weberman, a Hungarian Jewish furrier, and Lena (née Rubin) Weberman.
+Herman left Budapest and moved to the United States in 1887.
+He worked as a salesman.

-Career
+Voice actor

-When Webb arrived in Hollywood, he was using the name Dave Weber.
+The young comedian arrived in Hollywood in 1935, using the professional name Dave Weber.
 He did celebrity impersonations on the Burns & Allen anniversary show along with doing voice work for a Screen Gems cartoon called Sing Time, where he impersonated Bing Crosby, Rudy Vallee, Eddie Cantor, Andy Devine and others.

 He started working for Warner Bros. in the mid-1930s and his first cartoon was The Coo-Coo Nut Grove.
 He also voiced Egghead in Daffy Duck & Egghead, Elmer Fudd in Cinderella Meets Fella (1938) and in Believe It or Else (1939).
-And Webb also did voices for the 1939 Merrie Melodies short A Day at the Zoo.
+Weber also did voices for the 1939 Merrie Melodies short A Day at the Zoo.

-Webb, for a brief time, voiced the Disney character Goofy after Pinto Colvig had a falling out with Walt Disney and left the studio.
+Weber voiced the Disney character Goofy for four years, after Goofy's traditional voice Pinto Colvig had a falling out with Walt Disney and left the studio.

+Hollywood films

+Dave Weber's comedic versatility was noticed by Columbia Pictures.
+In October 1938 Columbia signed him to star in 12 two-reel comedies.
+Columbia changed his professional name from Dave Weber to Danny Webb.
+The first short was A Star Is Shorn (1939), directed by Mack Sennett veteran Del Lord, with Webb as a hot-shot talent agent.
+Webb's screen personality resembled that of 1950s star Bobby Van.
+The short-subject series was abruptly called off, however, after the one film.
+Webb was transferred to Columbia's Community Sing series -- also directed by Del Lord that season -- where Webb made comic remarks between vocals by the King Sisters.

+Webb then signed with industrial-film producer Wilding Pictures, where he worked on promotional films for Chrysler automobiles.

+Webb returned to Columbia to provide voices for its animated cartoons, and continued to work behind the scenes in Hollywood, offering his trick voices in feature films like Universal's Sing Another Chorus and Hellzapoppin' (both 1941).